 Regardless of how you perceive pain, acknowledge this fact: it will be disruptive to your life.
 Admitting this, understanding it, and arming yourself with the information and resources necessary to address it is critical to managing your condition.

 Know that you have numerous options.
 Start by talking to your doctor about ways to manage your symptoms better.
-Maybe a change in diet could be beneficial; using aids like compression garments or walkers could be helpful; or simply opening up about your condition and how you feel to the people closest to you could make huge a difference.
+Maybe a change in diet could be beneficial; using aids like compression garments, walkers or support could be helpful; or simply opening up about your condition and how you feel to the people closest to you could make huge a difference.

 If you have any questions, go ahead and leave a comment below and we’ll try our best to answer your concerns.